Jimmy-Z/TWLbf/README.md

 > The value is used to initialize AES_IV register for eMMC encryption/decryption.
 > The "MY" byte contains month/year; with Y=0Bh..0Dh for 2008..2010 (Y=0Eh..0Fh would be 2011..2012, but there aren't any known DSi/3DS consoles using that values) (unknown how 2013 and up would be assigned; JEDEC didn't seem to mind to define them yet).
 The "ss" digits are a 32bit serial number (or actually it looks more like a 32bit random number, not like a incrementing serial value).

-TWLbr will brute the 4 random bytes(8 "ss" digits).
+TWLbf will brute the 4 random bytes(8 "ss" digits).

 #### when bruting Console ID, the Console ID you provided was used as a template.